datares/the-avocados-movies/README.md

 | *4th Place*  | Netflix  | Disney+ | Disney+ | Disney+ | Prime Video | *Hulu* | __Disney+__ 🟦|

 ### Category #2: Ratings
+Datasets used: #1

+Objective: What is the average and typical IMDb ratings of movies on each streaming service?
+What percentage do those generally recognized good movies hold among all the movies each service offers?

+Customers usually hope that the streaming service they choose actually worth their money.
+And what we mean by worth it?
+One important thing we consider is the quality of movies we will get.
+We definitely do not want to log onto the service and just find that most of the movies don't worth us sitting their for two hours.

 ### Category #3: Amount of Content